EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 This will not only allow you to use the machine more effectively but also to ensure that your valuable data is protected.

+Here are the main points you should consider:

+* **Not all data are created equal, understand your data.** Know what data you have.
+What is your critical data that needs to be copied to a secure location?
+Which data do you need in a different location to analyse?
+Which data would it be easier to regenerate rather than transfer?
+You should create a brief data management plan laying this out as this will allow you to understand which tools to use and when.
+* **Minimise the data you are transferring.** Transferring large amounts of data is costly in both researcher time and actual time.
+Make sure you are only transferring the data you need to transfer.
+* **Minimise the number of files you are transferring.** Each individual file has a static overhead in data transfers so it is efficient to bundle multiple files together into a single large archive file for transfer.
+* **Does compression help or hinder?** Many tools have the option to use compression (e.g. `rsync`, `tar`, `zip`) and generally encourage you to use them to reduce data volumes.
+However, in some cases, the time spent compressing the data can take longer than actually transferring the uncompressed data; particularly when transferring data between two locations that both have large data transfer bandwidth available.
+* **Be aware of encryption overheads.** When transferring data using `scp` (and `rsync` over `scp`) your data will be encrypted introducing a static overhead per file.
+This issue can be minimised by reducing the number files to be transferred by creating archives.
+You can also change the encryption algorithm to one that involves minimal encryption.
+The fastest performing cipher that is commonly available in SSH at the moment is generally `aes128-ctr` as most common processors provide a hardware implementation.

 ## Tursa storage

 Tursa has two different storage systems available: